Introduction: Whether or not vitamin D may lower the risk of breast cancer is under study.

 Pre- and postmenopausal women: 0.98 (0.93-1.03)

 † Breast cancer risk among women randomized to take a supplement containing vitamin D and calcium versus women randomized to a placebo for 7 years (with continued follow-up).

 ‡ Average number of sunburns per year.
 Sun exposure as measured by weeks per year spent on sunbathing vacations and tanning bed use was also not related to breast cancer risk.

-§ Sunburns from ages 10 to 19 years.
+§ Sunburns from ages 10-19.
 Findings also showed other measures of sun exposure were not related to breast cancer risk including sunburns during other ages, weeks per year spent on sunbathing vacations and tanning bed use.

 Blood Levels of Vitamin D